NuclearQuads/nuclearquads.github.io/pisetup.md

-# Pi Setup Script
+# Pi Setup Commands

+If there are any errors, let me know so I can fix them, but also a quick google search should easily solve most of them.

 Note: The username on your Pi OS installation must be NuclearHazard.

-This is written for the version of Pi OS released on 2023-10-10.
-Other versions probably will give errors.
+This is written for the version of Pi OS released on 2023-10-10 (Bookworm?).
+Older versions probably will give errors.

 ```bash
 sudo apt update